 Chocolate Museum in Köln (Cologne), Germany

-When we visited Köln last November, we decided to take a tour of the Schokoladen Museum (Chocolate Museum).
+When we visited Köln during our time in Germany, we decided to take a tour of the Schokoladen Museum (Chocolate Museum).
 The museum is situated right on the Rhine river in the Rheinau Harbour next to old town and not far from the cathedral.
 The three story building is shaped like a large ship with floor to ceiling windows providing wonderful views of the river and city.
 Lindt is the official chocolatier of the museum and the highlight of the tour is tasting and buying the freshly made chocolate.
 There is even an opportunity to create a personalized chocolate bar with nut and candy toppings and fillings chosen by you.

 The self-guided tour takes you through the history of chocolate making with displays that contain the machines and molds that were used in the 1800’s to the modern era.
 The museum itself is a working chocolate factory where you can watch the process from beginning to end.
 There are a variety of spectacular chocolate creations to admire throughout the museum.

 Obviously, it is great place to visit with children with all of the moving objects, chocolate displays, and sweets to eat, but it is fun for adults as well.
 A small botanical garden with cocoa trees and a replica of an old-time chocolate store add to the museum’s charm.
 There is also a restaurant on-site where you can sit and enjoy a nice meal while watching the boats that make their way along the river.

 All of the information provided in the museum is in both English as well as German, making it friendly for tourists as well as locals.
 If you have a couple of hours and want to do something indoors, the Chocolate Museum is certainly a worthwhile destination.
 You may just have to keep your sweet-tooth in check, otherwise you might end up leaving with a month’s supply of chocolate delights.